brimdata/zed/docs/lake/design.md

 > TBD: define format of this output.
 The info record context should be
 > displayed along with the adds/drops of each commit tag.
+> For now, we output the ZNG form of the journal and can work out
+> a human-readable form later.

 ## Cloud Object Naming

 The Zed lake semantics defined above are achieved by mapping the lake abstractions onto a key-value cloud object store.

-Every data element in a Zed lake is one of three fundamental object types:
+Every data element in a Zed lake is either of two fundamental object types:
-* a single-writer _immutable object_,
+* a single-writer _immutable object_, or
-* a multi-writer _commit journal_, or
 * a multi-writer _mutable object_.

 ### Immutable Objects